-For 2020, Deutsche Bank expects risk-weighted assets in the Corporate Bank to be higher driven by the balance sheet extension from additional lending activities in response to COVID-19 and model and methodology changes including introduction of the revised securitization framework, recorded in the first quarter of 2020.
+For 2020, Deutsche Bank expects risk-weighted assets in the Corporate Bank to be higher driven by the balance sheet extension from additional lending activities in response to the COVID-19 pandemic.

-Risks to Deutsche Bank's outlook include potential impacts on its business model from macroeconomic and global geopolitical uncertainty including COVID-19 and a potential deterioration of international trade relations.
-In addition, uncertainty around central bank policies, ongoing regulatory developments (e.g. IBOR transition and the finalization of Basel III framework), event risks and levels of client activity may also have an adverse impact.
+Risks to the outlook include potential impacts on the business model from macroeconomic and global geopolitical uncertainty including COVID-19 and a potential deterioration of international trade relations.
+In addition, uncertainty around central bank policies, ongoing regulatory developments (e.g., the finalization of the Basel III framework), event risks and levels of client activity may also have an adverse impact.